-DVSAC is committed to educating western Nevada County regarding Domestic Violence and Sexual Assault.
+DVSAC is committed to educating western Nevada County and preventing Domestic Violence and Sexual Assault.
 Topics, especially for youth, emphasize healthy relationships, non-violent communication, and how to identify abusive behavior.
 We bring our education & prevention materials into the schools, and also to groups and organizations throughout the community.

-Presentations on healthy and unhealthy characteristics of relationships, types of abuse, warning signs of abuse, consent and local resources presented by DVSAC staff using the evidence based interactive DVD curriculum, Break the Cycle.
+Presentations on healthy and unhealthy characteristics of relationships, types of abuse, warning signs of abuse, consent and local resources presented by DVSAC staff using the evidence based interactive DVD curriculum.

 Structured support groups for girls/young women and boys/young men in middle school and high school ages 9—18 years